Richard MacCormac: Notable projects

 MacCormac's commercial clients included: Southwark tube station for the Jubilee Line Extension (Royal Fine Art Commission Trust/BSkyB Millennium Building of the Year Award 2000); the Wellcome Foundation Wing/Dana Centre at the Science Museum, London (Celebrating Construction Achievement Regnl Award for Greater London 2000); the Cable and Wireless training centre in Coventry (Royal Fine Art Commission/Sunday Times Building of the Year Award 1994) and a Tesco supermarket in Ludlow.

 MacCormac designed the new Egton Wing of the BBC's Broadcasting House.
 But more than halfway through the project, the BBC asked for a redesign in light of its budget restrictions, and MacCormac refused, unwilling to sacrifice the quality of his design, and hence MJP was sacked from the project.
 In 1999, MacCormac designed a new home in Hampstead for Arsenal F.C. striker Thierry Henry, described as "one of the finest examples of modern architecture in the UK".

 MacCormac was a co-founder of the Phoenix Initiative, working on merging art and architecture for the future concept of central Coventry.
-The project was shortlisted RIBA Stirling Prize in 2004.
+The project was shortlisted for the RIBA Stirling Prize in 2004.

-Academic career and honours
+Academic career and honors

-MacCormac taught architecture at the University of Cambridge (1969–75; 1979-810), and was a visiting professor of architecture at the University of Edinburgh from 1982 to 1985, the University of Hull (1998–99) and a studio tutor at the London School of Economics in 1998.
+MacCormac taught architecture at the University of Cambridge (1969–75; 1979–81), and was a visiting professor of architecture at the University of Edinburgh from 1982 to 1985, the University of Hull (1998–99) and a studio tutor at the London School of Economics in 1998.

 Elected as a fellow of the Royal Society of Arts in 1982, he was elected to the Royal Academy in 1993.
-Made an honorary fellow of Trinity College, Cambridge in 2006, he was awarded an honorary Doctor of Science (D.Sc) in 2008.
-Made a CBE in 1994, he was knighted in 2001.
+He was made an honorary fellow of Trinity College, Cambridge, in 2006, and was awarded an honorary Doctor of Science (D.Sc.) in 2008.
+He made a CBE in 1994, and was knighted in 2001.

 His hobbies included music and reading, and he owned and sailed a 1908 oyster fishing smack in the Thames Estuary.

 Personal life

 MacCormac married Susan Karin Landen in Surrey in 1964 and had two children, William Paul Lars MacCormac (born 1969) and Luke Henry Landen MacCormac (5 October 1971 – 30 June 1982), who died at age 10.

-In 1981, MacCormac met his long-term partner Jocasta Innes, the well-known author who wrote over 60 books.
+In 1981, MacCormac met his long-term partner, Jocasta Innes, a well-known author who wrote over 60 books.
 The couple resided in Spitalfields.
 With Jocasta Innes' death on 20 April 2013 and fighting his own cancer battle, her house was put up for sale.

-In June 2014 Sir Richard published Two Houses in Spitalfields.
-Photographed by the well-known interiors photographer Jan Baldwin, and with a foreword by the historian Dan Cruickshank, it is a very personal description of the joined houses just off Brick Lane that he and Jocasta Innes shared for thirty years.
+In June 2014, Sir Richard published Two Houses in Spitalfields.
+Photographed by the well-known interiors photographer Jan Baldwin and with a foreword by the historian Dan Cruickshank, it is a very personal description of the joined houses just off Brick Lane that he and Jocasta Innes shared for thirty years.
 Proceeds from the book are being donated to the Maggie's centres cancer charity.